-The 2013-14 school year is wrapping up.
-One of the big concerns now that students are going on break is they are going to forget some of what they have learned this year.
+One of the big concerns about going on summer break is students are going to forget some of what they have learned.
 Unfortunately, it is a fact that students can unlearn some of what they have worked so hard to accomplish.
 How do we combat learning losses during the summer?
 By embracing experiential learning to the fullest!
 Don’t waste your summer.
-You will have to go back to school before you know it.
+The new school year will be here before you know it.
 Get up and enjoy every day!

 First, create a summer bucket list.
 What are some things you want to do over the summer before you have to go back to school?